alephium/docs/docs/full-node/getting-started.md

 ### Prerequisites

-- Ensure that Java (11 or 17 is recommended) is [installed](https://docs.oracle.com/en/java/javase/17/install/overview-jdk-installation.html)
+- Ensure that Java (11 or 17 recommended) is
+[installed](https://docs.oracle.com/en/java/javase/17/install/overview-jdk-installation.html)
 on your computer.
 - Download file `alephium-x.x.x.jar` from [Github
   release](https://github.com/alephium/alephium/releases/latest) (do
-  not double click on it, it can not be launched this way).
+  not double-click it, as it can not be launched this way).

 ### Start your node

 1. Open search and type in `Terminal` (for Mac or Linux) or `Command Prompt` (for Windows).
-2. In the Terminal/Command Prompt program, run the following command:
+2. In the Terminal/Command Prompt, run the following command:

 ```shell
 > cd $your-jar-file-path